EPSRC Centre for Doctoral Training in Aerosol Science

 Welcome to the CDT in Aerosol Science

-Twenty students joined the second cohort of the CDT in September 2020, while our 14 students in the first cohort move to start their PhD research.
-With backgrounds from geography, and earth sciences to engineering, chemistry, physics, pharmacy and biological sciences, we have two truly diverse cohorts!
+Twenty students joined the third cohort of the CDT in September 2021, while our 19 students in the second cohort move to start their PhD research.
+With backgrounds from geography, and earth sciences to engineering, chemistry, physics, pharmacy and biological sciences, we now have three truly diverse cohorts!
 During their first year, our students complete training in Core Aerosol Science, Research Methods, and Professionalism and Translation, while developing their PhD research proposals.

-Could you be part of our third cohort?
-Apply by 9am on 25th January 2021 to become a member of this brilliant scientific community.
+Could you be part of our fourth cohort?
+Apply by 9am on 17th January 2022 to become a member of this brilliant scientific community.